CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

 *About Resume:*

-The main thing I noticed was the layout of my resume.I struggle to know how to space things out with a resume, so following their layout may help me narrow down what is essential to share on one page.
+The main thing I noticed was the layout of their resume.
+I struggle to know how to space things out in my resume, so following their layout may help me narrow down what is essential to share on one page.

-(One example of formatting: I had my languages and soft skills off to the left, while most of them would include the skills under a project, or in it’s own header.Just as long as its not off to the side.)
+(One example of formatting: I had my languages and soft skills off to the left, while most of them would include the skills under a project, or in their header.Just as long as its not off to the side.)

-Also I think I would get rid of the blue and just stick with the black color and try for similar formmating and layout as their resume.
+Also, I think I would get rid of the blue and just stick with the black colour and try for a format and layout similar to their resume.

 Other things:

 * Utilize bullet points
 * Put contact under my name across the page rather than in a corner.
-* Someone also shared a note with me to put a more recent project on my resume, so when I have the opportunity, I will make sure to do that.
+* Someone also shared a note with me to put a more recent project on my resume.

-Something all of us seem to do differently is choose which part of a resume goes where.
-(For example: Should we showcase our Education at the top or the middle after projects?)
+Something all of the students seem to do differently is where they put different sections.
+(For example: some Students put their Education at the top rather than showcasing their projects first.)

 *About LinkedIn/Cover Letter:*